-The international prize, which is awarded each year to a living architect for significant achievement, was established by the Pritzker family of Chicago through their Hyatt Foundation in 1979.
-Often referred to as “architecture’s Nobel” and “the profession’s highest honor,” it is granted annually.
+The international prize, which is awarded each year to a living architect/s for significant achievement, was established by the Pritzker family of Chicago through their Hyatt Foundation in 1979.
+It is granted annually and is often referred to as “architecture’s Nobel” and “the profession’s highest honor.”

 The award consists of $100,000 (US) and a bronze medallion.
-The award is conferred on the laureate at a ceremony held at an architecturally significant site throughout the world.
+The award is conferred on the laureate/s at a ceremony held at an architecturally significant site throughout the world.

 Front row, left to right: Carlos Jimenez*, Lord Palumbo, Ryue Nishizawa, Cindy Pritzker***, Kazuyo Sejima, Frank Gehry, Christian de Portzamparc, Glenn Murcutt.